alpercakan/OfflineMapFragment/README.md

                           val tileSource: TileSource = TileSource.GOOGLE_MAPS)
 ```

 - Implement cache writer & reader and tile fetcher.
 First two are responsible for saving & retrieving the given ByteArray in an associative (key, value) pair manner.
 Note that you can also always return `null` from the cache reader, then the wrapper will simply reduce to an non-cached map (but of course with extra functionality, such as programmatic retina creation from standard tiles).
 Tile fetcher is responsible for downloading the given HTTP/S URL and returning its body as a byte array.
+It will be called in a new thread, so you do not need to worry about networking-on-main-thread issues.
 - Simply create your MapFragment (or if it is placed in XML, find it with fragment manager), supply the wrapper with it.
 Then, call createMap method of the wrapper, which accepts a callback.
 - You're done!